dpeddi/LCDJunoG/README.md

 Roland Juno G LCD Emulator
 ==========================

 If this is too complex for you you can buy a ready made replacement on https://junoglcd.my-online.store/.
+Thats not me, but hebis affordable, i get a sample from him and it looks good.

 The keyboard Roland Juno G is equipped with an "International Display Works" V0054850 Rev A LCD with PN: 5485SGPABNC